 As an HR professional, you are likely to come across subject access requests from employees, job applicants and former employees.
 This could be in the context of a dispute; for example an employee could ask to see all the notes and witness statements relating to his or her grievance or disciplinary proceedings.
 Or it could be a request from an unsuccessful job applicant, perhaps who suspects that he or she has been discriminated against.

-With the introduction of the General Data Protection Regulation (GDPR) on 25 May 2018, you will need to be ready to respond more promptly to a subject access request than under the previous Data Protection Act 1998 regime, and you will need to provide more information about the personal data you process.
+Now that the General Data Protection Regulation (GDPR) is in force, you need to be ready to respond more promptly to a subject access request than under the previous Data Protection Act 1998 regime, and you will need to provide more information about the personal data you process.
 Publicity around the introduction of the GDPR may well result in a higher volume of requests, as people become more aware of their personal data rights.

 To avoid attracting the attention of the Information Commissioner you will need to have appropriate procedures in place for responding to subject access requests relating to HR data.